Go to main contentGo to footer

 CREDITS

-This virtual tour was designed and developed in conjunction with the exhibition Traces.
+This virtual tour was created by the Department of Informatics, Digital Strategies and Cultural Promotion of the Uffizi Galleries in conjunction with the exhibition Traces.
 Dialoguing with art in the Museum of Costume and Fashion opening at Palazzo Pitti, Museum of Costume and Fashion on 19 December 2017

 Exhibition created and curated by: